Short Answer

 Contract Snapshot

-The market resolves to "Yes" if Cameron Boozer wins the Most Outstanding Player award in the 2026 Men's College Basketball Tournament, as determined by sources including ESPN, Kalshi (using NCAA information), and Fox Sports.
-Conversely, it resolves to "No" if he does not win the award.
-The market opened on March 13, 2026, at 10:00 AM EDT, and will close early if the outcome occurs, otherwise by April 10, 2026, at 10:00 AM EDT, with projected payouts 30 minutes after closing; the event itself is noted as mutually exclusive.
+This market resolves to Yes if Cameron Boozer wins the Most Outstanding Player award in the 2026 Men's College Basketball Tournament; otherwise, it resolves to No. The market opened on March 13, 2026, and will close when the outcome occurs (potentially early) or by April 10, 2026, at 10:00 AM EDT.
+Payouts are projected 30 minutes after the market closes.

 Available Contracts